-Malaysia, Indonesia, and Thailand achieved structural transformation with growth that was inclusive in various senses through a counterintuitive determined set of interventions to counterbalance the forces that Lewis, Kuznets, and others identified that structural transformation would unleash.
-On this week’s blog we look at what can explain this.
+Malaysia, Indonesia and Thailand achieved structural transformation with growth that was inclusive in various senses, through a counterintuitive determined set of interventions to counterbalance the forces that Lewis, Kuznets and others identified structural transformation would unleash.
+In this week’s blog, we look at what can explain this.

 The developer’s dilemma in South East Asia

-Studying the developer’s dilemma – that structural transformation can lead to rising inequality but inclusive growth entails static of even falling inequality – in South East Asia can give insights across developing countries.
-Three interlinked factors can explain how the distributional tensions that rapid change entails were dealt with in Malaysia, Indonesia, and Thailand.
+Studying the developer’s dilemma in South East Asia – that structural transformation can lead to rising inequality, but that inclusive growth entails static or even falling inequality – can give insights across developing countries.
+Three interlinked factors can explain how the distributional tensions that rapid change entails were dealt with in Malaysia, Indonesia and Thailand.

-First, and counter-intuitively, there was a focus not solely on urban or manufacturing sectors but on rural and agriculture development, where much of the population resided in the 1960s and 1970s and even today, after more than forty years of economic development, a quarter of Malaysians, a half of Thais, and half of Indonesians live in rural areas.
-This was done through extensive and substantial public investments in rural infrastructure, rural employment creation, and rural development, which ensured cheap and stable availability of basic foodstuffs.
+First, and counter-intuitively, there was a focus, not solely on urban or manufacturing sectors, but on rural and agriculture development, where much of the population resided in the 1960s and 1970s; and even today, after more than forty years of economic development, a quarter of Malaysians, one half of Thais, and one half of Indonesians live in rural areas.
+This was done through extensive and substantial public investments in rural infrastructure, rural employment creation and rural development, which ensured the cheap and stable availability of basic foodstuffs.
 The privileging of the rural and agricultural sector in this way thus provided a counterbalance to the pressure on inequality induced by structural transformation towards higher productivity manufacturing.
-This strong focus on rural development through rural public investment thus constrained the disparities of income between rural and urban workers and thus counterbalanced the likely impact of structural transformation in bringing relatively more benefits to the urban sector than the rural sector, in line with W. Arthur Lewis’s thinking on the relationship between the two sectors and how the more modern or capitalist sector can benefit the more traditional or non-capitalist sector.
+This strong focus on rural development through rural public investment thus constrained the disparities of income between rural and urban workers and thus counterbalanced the likely impact of structural transformation in bringing relatively more benefits to the urban sector than the rural sector, in line with W. Arthur Lewis’ thinking on the relationship between the two sectors, and how the more modern or capitalist sector can benefit the more traditional or non-capitalist sector.

-Third, and again counter-intuitively, there was a focus not on the growth of real wages but a focus on widespread employment growth.
-This means the gains of productivity growth, and the translation of productivity growth into employment growth, become the dominant force rather than the translation of productivity growth into growth in real wages and thus its capture by smaller groups of those employed only.
-Employment growth thus spread the benefits of growth around more than they would otherwise be if captured in rises in real wages.
+Third, and again counter-intuitively, there was a focus, not on the growth of real wages but a focus on widespread employment growth.
+This means that the gains of productivity growth, and the translation of productivity growth into employment growth, became the dominant force, rather than the translation of productivity growth into growth in real wages, and thus its capture by smaller groups of only the employed.
+Employment growth thus spread around the benefits of growth more than they would otherwise be, if captured in rises in real wages.

-The pressure on real wage growth was less than might have been expected because food prices were kept low and employment growth was substantial.
+The pressure on real-wage growth was less than might have been expected because food prices were kept low and employment growth was substantial.
 This was done implicitly and explicitly through repressive labour institutions.
 That said, the provision of cheap and stable prices of food and its wide availability weakened the pressures for rises in real wages.
-At the same time, employment-intensive growth ensured that many people benefited from growth in the most tangible way possible—direct participation in employment.
-The disparities in income that structural transformation bought were, to some extent, constrained as rather than wages rising for some and creating disparities, employment growth ensured that productivity gains were spread widely within the labour share of income.
+At the same time, employment-intensive growth ensured that many people benefited from growth in the most tangible way possible – direct participation in employment.
+The disparities in income that structural transformation brought were, to some extent, constrained, as rather than wages rising for some and creating disparities, employment growth ensured that productivity gains were spread widely within the labour share of income.

 What would Kuznets have said if he were alive today?